sebastien509/my-ai-investment-project/README.md

 # AI Investing Future Financial Plan

-An intelligent application designed to help individuals plan their financial future by leveraging AI to generate tailored investment strategies and visual growth charts.
+I built this intelligent application designed to help individuals plan their financial future by leveraging AI to generate tailored investment strategies and visual growth charts.
 This project combines advanced financial modeling with user-friendly interfaces to provide actionable insights.

 ---